technicolor-research/quick-adc/README.md

 have left an earlier implementation of the scan function named `scan_sse_16_4`, which uses only SSE, in the `scan_simd.hpp` file.
 You may modify `db_query_4.cpp` to use the older `scan_sse_16_4` instead of `scan_avx_4`.

+## License
+This project is licensed under the terms of BSD 3-clause Clear license. by downloading this program, you commit to comply with the license as stated in the LICENSE.md file.